 Related Guidance

-Try it tonight: Track just your sleep window and morning feel for one week.
+Try it tonight: Track just your sleep window and morning feel for one week, then compare it with one note from your sleep brain dump page.